sussol/mobile/README.md

 8. Next we have to set up the Android NDK.
 You may have noticed we added to PATH the directory where we will be putting it in the previous step.
     * First download the NDK here: android-ndk-r10e-darwin-x86_64.zip](http://dl.google.com/android/repository/android-ndk-r10e-darwin-x86_64.zip).
 It is important that the version is r10e, newer versions will break the compiling process later.
     * Open Finder and Navigate to your home directory `/user/[your user name]/`.
 Open the folder "Library".
 If you cannot see it, you need to run in Terminal `defaults write com.apple.Finder AppleShowAllFiles TRUE` then `option + right-click` Finder in the dock at the bottom of the screen and click "Relaunch".
 Get back to the home directory an find the folder "Library"
-    * Open "Library", Open the folder Android, and make a new folder here called "ndk".
+    * Open "Library", open the folder "Android", and make a new folder here called "ndk".
     * Copy the file "android-ndk-r10e-darwin-x86_64.zip" that you downloaded from the first step into this folder you created.
     * Double click "android-ndk-r10e-darwin-x86_64.zip" to extract it.
 There should now be a folder called android-ndk-r10e and we are done setting up the ndk.
 9. We need to get the android SDK through Android Studio.